leonard4/SaveLoad/README.md

 There are two load functions, and two save functions.
 First there's an uncompressed load, and save.
 Second theres a compressed version of the load and save functions that use the DotNetZip library.

+This has been tested under Windows and Android, and should work on OSX and iOS as well as Linux.

 License
 =======